tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git-essential.md

 Adding files and committing them to your branch.
 This is a brief list of command to add a file to your branch and push it to Github

-`git clone https://github.com/username/branch_name` (Clone your branch to a directory on your system) `git add filename.py` (add a file to your branch..
+`git clone https://github.com/username/branch_name` (Clone your branch to a directory on your system) `git add filename.sh` (add a file to your branch..
 Please make sure you are in the directory or you specify the path to your directory when using the git add command)
 `git commit -m "Good description of commit"` (command to commit to files to your local repo) `git push` (push the files from your local repo to Github so they are committed to your branch)